Joseph Paul Vorst

 New Deal Program Involvement

-Vorst worked under the WPA Federal Art Project, producing paintings and drawings that emphasized:
+Vorst worked under both the WPA Federal Art Project and the Treasury Section of Fine Arts.
+His work emphasized:

-His contributions stand among the most important works created under the WPA in Missouri.
+His contributions stand among the most important works created under New Deal art programs in Missouri.